 @Love's Silent Vow: a sequel to Love Never Dies ...
 A shocking revelation leads the Phantom on a coveted road of discovery twisted with a host of new troubles, a mystery, and a betrayal.
 Can he keep the vow he made while learning the difficult lesson of what it means truly to love?
 (Rated M)

-@Dark Angel: (Title subject to change) A paranormal romance set in 19th century, with Erik as vampire royalty, and one of the last of his line.
-Those in the surrounding countryside know him only as a reclusive count, scarred by life, who never leaves his manor.
+@Through Bonds Eternal: A paranormal romance set in the 19th century, with Erik as vampire royalty, and one of the last of his line.
 Christine is the love of his soul - and his blood-sworn enemy.
 To love her is to invite his own death...will mirror PotO in many ways, but have its own spin too.
 Rated M - E/C

 The Prelude: (title subject to change) The movie, in novel form, BUT with the hidden plot (deeper story) as its guideline.
 Some of my own scenes added.
 Basically, this is the Hidden Plot in novel form.
 And the prequel to The Quest.
 (Will be rated T) E/C

 Evensong: (title subject to change) My own POTO adaptation with some shades of ALW movie.
 Set in turn of the 20th century New Orleans (early 1900s), the newly orphaned child Christine comes to her French cousins Meg and Madame Giry’s theater to live and work, and there meets her mysterious Angel of Music. (will be rated M) E/C

 I love visuals while I read and know others who feel the same.